slothsoft/example-javascript-website/README.md

 So that's what I'm trying to get into this environment.

 Oh, and localization, even though that's a plain Java feature and not Maven.
 But it's needed for every application.
+Note that this is no tutorial, it's a diary where I try to understand what I'm doing.

 So let's go!